St. Louis city, Missouri - Section Township and Range Map

 want from the auto-complete list*

-OR: Click the map to see the Section, Township and Range for where you clicked or just type another place name or address
+OR: Click the map to see the Section, Township and Range for where you clicked (Monthly Contributors also get Dynamic Maps)

-OR: Use the “Find parcel” tool below the map to search for a known Section, Township and Range, for example from a land deed.*** Tip: You don’t have to specify a Section if you only know the township and range.
+OR: Use the “Find parcel” tool below the map to search for a known Section, Township and Range, for example from a land deed.
+Tip: You don’t have to specify a Section if you only know the Township and Range.
+Also, you can leave the PM (Prime Meridian) set to “any” and the tool will let you know if there are multiple matches.

 Township, Range and Section lines will draw, as well as quarter and quarter quarter sections if you are zoomed in enough.
 The Township, Range, Section, Principal Meridian, County, State and Longitude/Latitude will be displayed at the top of the map.**